jkirmayer30/sort-o_NAME/README.md

 Insertion:

-    Best case: Array is already sorted least to greatest Worst case: Array is in backwards order (greatest to least)
+    Best case: Array is already sorted least to greatest : O(n) Worst case: Array is in backwards order (greatest to least) : O(n^2)
     Reasoning:
         It is similiar to Bubble Sort in that it will take the most swaps to sort an ArrayList in descending order, as a greater number of swaps is required to sort the unsorted region.